Was it legal for ICE to arrest young immigrant with DACA status?

 Immigration and Customs Enforcement arrested Daniel Ramirez Medina, 23, last week when it went to his father's home to arrest his father.
 Ramirez has permission to remain in the U.S. and work through the Deferred Action and Childhood Arrivals (DACA) program authorized by President Barack Obama in 2012.

-ICE spokeswoman Rose Richeson in Seattle said Ramirez was a "self-admitted" gang member and based on that considered a risk to public safety and taken into custody.
+ICE spokeswoman Rose Richeson in Seattle said in a statement Tuesday that Ramirez was a "self-admitted" gang member and based on that considered a risk to public safety and taken into custody.
+On Wednesday, the Department of Homeland Security issued a statement calling Ramirez a gang member, omitting "self-admitted."

 But, Ramirez's attorney strongly denied that allegation and said Wednesday the only evidence the government has is Daniel's tattoo.
 "They have no conclusive verification that the tattoo is related to gang affiliation.
 We all know that millions of people have tattoos - it is not a crime, or a deportable offense, to have bene born in Mexico and have a tattoo," said attorney Mark Rosenbaum.